jjfernandezl/docker-dhi-demo/README.md

 | Build (Stage 1) | `node:20.19.5-alpine3.22` | `dhi.io/node:20.19.5-alpine3.22-dev` |
 | Production (Stage 2) | `node:20.19.5-alpine3.22` | `dhi.io/node:20.19.5-alpine3.22` |

-### Image Variants
+### Understanding Image Variants

+DHI provides two image variants for each base image:

+**Development (`-dev`) variant:**
+- Includes npm, yarn, and other package managers
+- Contains build tools and development utilities
+- Used in the **build stage** to install application dependencies
+- Larger attack surface (acceptable for build-time only)

+**Production variant (default):**
+- Contains only the Node.js runtime
-- **`-dev` variant**: Includes npm and build tools, used for dependency installation
+- All package managers and build tools removed
+- Used in the **final stage** to run the application
-- **Production variant**: Minimal footprint for runtime, optimized for security
+- Minimal attack surface optimized for security

-This multi-stage approach ensures your production image contains only runtime dependencies, minimizing attack surface.
+### Why Multi-Stage with Dev Variant?

+The multi-stage Dockerfile pattern provides critical security benefits:

+1. **Build Stage** — Uses the `-dev` variant because we need npm to install dependencies from `package.json`
+2. **Copy Dependencies** — Only the installed `node_modules` are copied to the production stage
+3. **Production Stage** — Uses the minimal production variant (no build tools, no npm)
+4. **Result** — Final image contains zero build-time tools or package managers

+This approach ensures your deployed container cannot install additional packages or modify dependencies at runtime, significantly reducing your attack surface compared to using a single-stage build.

 ## Key Benefits of DHI